ForloopAI/forloop/README.md

 ## Installation

 In order to obtain a full version of Forloop including the no-code interface please register and download the platform from [app.forloop.ai](app.forloop.ai).

-For simplified version use the package manager [pip](https://pip.pypa.io/en/stable/) to install forloop as a Python library.
+For simplified API version you can use the package manager [pip](https://pip.pypa.io/en/stable/) to install forloop as a Python library.

 ```bash
 pip install forloop
 ```

+## Demo

 ![pagegif_1_3](https://user-images.githubusercontent.com/29150831/199597423-a9888164-9eef-4e97-b822-18d8c79cd21b.gif)